New SAS® stress test technology preps banks for regulatory “exams” and “pop quizzes”

 SAS Stress Testing helps banks prepare

-MARLOW, UK – 28 October 2015 – Financial institutions must balance the rigours of prepping for “major exams” – such as the scheduled stress tests overseen by the US Federal Reserve, European Banking Authority and Bank of England – with readiness for a “pop quiz” – meaning any ad-hoc risk scenario regulators, the market or executive management may raise.
+Financial institutions must balance the rigors of prepping for “major exams” – such as the scheduled stress tests overseen by the US Federal Reserve and European Banking Authority – with readiness for a “pop quiz” – meaning any ad-hoc risk scenario regulators, the market or executive management may raise.
 Financial institutions that want to be fully prepared for all scenarios can turn to the new SAS® Stress Testing solution suite.

 Heightened expectations for stress testing and scenario analysis make it necessary for banks to look at risk management as not just a one-time cram session, but a yearlong exercise.
 To add to the pressure of scheduled and expected deadlines, market volatility is always just around the corner.
 Examples include the conflict in Syria, economic uncertainty in China and the plummeting price of oil.
 Conscientious banks may proactively stress test their portfolios to determine if they have the right mix of assets or liquidity to handle a range of scenarios or to avoid significant capital depletion.
 Being prepared to quickly and effectively handle any regulatory or economic scenario is where new stress testing solutions from SAS come into play.

-Now generally available to the market, the SAS Stress Testing suite is designed around three comprehensive and complementary offerings: SAS Stress Testing Workbench, SAS Risk Modelling Workbench and SAS Model Implementation Platform.
+Now generally available to the market, the SAS Stress Testing suite is designed around three comprehensive and complementary offerings: SAS Stress Testing Workbench, SAS Risk Modeling Workbench and SAS Model Implementation Platform.

-Each offering in the SAS Stress Testing suite addresses a specific weakness typical of existing stress testing programmes.
+Each offering in the SAS Stress Testing suite addresses a specific weakness typical of existing stress testing programs.

 1) Stress test orchestration